20 Things To Do Thanksgiving Weekend in NYC with Kids

 Our annual holiday windows walk is one of our favorite holiday traditions.
 The best part: It doesn't cost a thing.
 Start at 59th Street and work your way down to Macy's, where you can visit Santa and get your requests in early.

-It's the opening weekend for The Nutcracker at Lincoln Center, plus a handful of other more kid-friendly iterations, the Rockettes are kicking at the Radio City Christmas Spectacular, and A Sherlock Carol begins its off-Broadway run.
+It's the opening weekend for The Nutcracker at Lincoln Center, plus a handful of other more kid-friendly iterations, the Rockettes are kicking at the Radio City Christmas Spectacular, which intros a new, tech-powered number this season, and A Sherlock Carol begins its annual off-Broadway run.

 20. Get Out of Town